mattjnewberry/dream-stays/TUTORIAL_EXTENDED.md

 ### Exercise 0: Getting started [30 minutes]

 1. First, we need to create a Github.com account.
-This is a free account (you may already have one from an earlier session)
+This is a free account (you may already have one from an earlier session).
+Once this is done, let a volunteer know and we can add you to the repository.

 2. Next, we want to actually start working on our website!
     1. Go to https://codesandbox.io/